Heineken Music Festival

 In the early to mid-1990s Heineken sponsored free admission four-day live music events in the United Kingdom in and around large capacity big top tents in Heineken green, designed by Rudi Enos.
+Originally named The Heineken Music Big Top the name changed to The Heineken Music Festival in 1992, with the introduction of additional stages.

 Taking place in city parks up and down the UK, the first event was held in Wollaton Park, Nottingham in 1990 headlined by John Martyn and Tom Robinson.
 It was co-promoted by Nottingham City Council.
 Other regular venues included Swansea, Brighton, Portsmouth and Leeds.
 Also Bristol, Norwich, Gateshead, Sheffield and Greater Manchester.

 Heineken Music Festivals featured r&b, pub rock, punk, folk-rock, world music and rock.

-From 1993 leading "Britpop" indie bands featured on Saturday evenings including Oasis, The Verve featuring Richard Ashcroft, Bluetones, Pulp, Pop Will Eat Itself, Sleeper, Manic Street Preachers, Blur, and Catatonia.
+From 1993 leading "Britpop" indie bands featured on Saturday evenings including Oasis, The Verve featuring Richard Ashcroft, Bluetones, Pulp, Pop Will Eat Itself, Sleeper, Manic Street Preachers, Blur, Chumbawamba and Catatonia.

-The Heineken events also featured long-established bands and singers including The Stranglers, Jools Holland, The Pogues, Saw Doctors, Tom Robinson Band, The Men They Couldn't Hang, Bonnie Tyler, Richard Thompson, Labi Siffre, Siouxsie + The Banshees, Squeeze, Carmel, The Levellers, Martin Stephenson and the Daintees, Steve Harley and Cockney Rebel, Wilko Johnson, Tony Joe White, Aswad, Bhundu Boys, Jamiroquai, Kirsty MacColl, Boy George, Mike + The Mechanics.
+The Heineken events also featured long-established bands and singers including The Stranglers, Jools Holland and his Rhythm and Blues Orchestra, The Pogues, Saw Doctors, Tom Robinson Band, The Men They Couldn't Hang, Bonnie Tyler, Richard Thompson, The Damned, Labi Siffre, Siouxsie + The Banshees, Squeeze, Carmel, The Levellers, Martin Stephenson and the Daintees, Steve Harley and Cockney Rebel, Wilko Johnson, Tony Joe White, Aswad, Bhundu Boys, Jamiroquai, Kirsty MacColl, Boy George, Mike + The Mechanics.
 In total there were thirty free admission festivals over six years as well as several pilot events, and six indoor venue gigs in London.